-Candidates, or their agents, must disclose all gifts and loans received of \$500 or more.
+Agents of groups of candidates must disclose all gifts and loans of \$500 or more received by the group during the group's disclosure period.

-The \$500 threshold applies to a single gift or loan, as well as cumulative amounts if multiple gifts or loans are received from the same donor (see examples).
+The \$500 threshold applies to a single gift or loan, as well as cumulative amounts if multiple gifts or loans are received from the same donor (see examples below).